 Members agree to investigate any complaints fairly and openly and to favor mediation and amicable resolution whenever and wherever possible.

-.....(Name of organization) agrees to respect above Members Principles and share Annual Report of Progress assessing progress versus achievement of these Principles, if it is accepted as a Member.
+(Name of organization) agrees to and share Annual Report of Progress assessing prog ·

+Principles, if it is accepted as a Member.

+•

+Name: Date:

+Surname: Signed in:

+Position:

+Signature: Organization stamp: